 Your right to appeal

 Your rehabilitation counselor will explain your rights at various times during the vocational rehabilitation process.
 If you have been denied services and you disagree with that decision, you can file an appeal.
-If you need help preparing the appeal, you can call the Client Assistance Program (CAP) operated by West Virginia Advocates, Inc. You may contact a CAP representative directly through the West Virginia Advocates at 1-800-950-5250.
+If you need help preparing the appeal, you can call the Client Assistance Program (CAP) operated by Disability Rights of West Virginia You may contact a CAP representative directly through the Disability Rights of West Virginia at 1-800-950-5250 (V/TDD).
 This is a toll-free call within West Virginia.